-Plus, you still have to shell out for a monitor, a keyboard and a mouse, at the very least, which essentially puts you at almost the same price as an iMac ($1,099) with more storage space to start.
+And that’s without the monitor, keyboard and mouse you might have to shell out for, which essentially puts you at almost the same price as an iMac ($1,099) with more storage space to start.

-The Mac Mini 2018 may boast incredible performance, but its price point is nowhere near competitive.
-We’d love to see the same level of performance and a much affordable price if the computer does get an update this year.
+The Mac Mini 2018 may boast impressive performance, but its price point is nowhere near competitive.
+We’d love to see the same level of performance and a much affordable price in its 2019 iteration, if the computer does get an update this year.

 Better integrated graphics

 One of the main complaints about the Mac Mini is the fact that its integrated graphics are underwhelming in just about every graphics-intensive application, whether you’re streaming and rendering videos or gaming.
-Dropped frames, low frame rates and slow video rendering are some of the reported symptoms.
-Considering that many of its users handle graphics-heavy files and work, that’s not a good sign.
+Dropped frames, low frame rates and slow video rendering are some of the reported issues.
+Considering that many of Mac users handle graphics-heavy files and work, that’s not a good sign.

 Separate the power supply

-While the Mac Mini has an improved thermal architecture, some units experience thermal throttling and overheating, at times peaking at over 90 degrees Fahrenheit, according to end users.
-It’s become such an issue, in fact, that some have replaced the thermal paste with third-party stuff just to keep the heat down, though not by much.
+While the Mac Mini has an improved thermal architecture, some units have experience thermal throttling and overheating, at times peaking at over 90 degrees Fahrenheit, according to end users.
+It’s become such an issue, in fact, that some have resorted to replacing the thermal paste with third-party stuff just to keep the heat down, though not by much.

-Separating the built-in power supply could be an effective way to manage this heat problem, resulting in an even better performance and possibly a smaller form factor (or enough space for a dedicated graphics card).
+Separating the built-in power supply could be an effective way to manage this heat issue, giving the Mac Mini an even better performance and possibly a smaller form factor (or enough space for a dedicated graphics card).

 More user upgradability

-The CPU, RAM and storage in the Mac Mini 2018 may be upgraded when you’re in the process of ordering them, maxing the price out at $3,999, but Apple’s doing it for you and it can get expensive quickly.
-We’d like to see Apple bring back the old generation’s user upgradability in the Mac Mini 2019, especially if the computer largely sticks to the same specs.
+The CPU, RAM and storage in the Mac Mini 2018 may be upgraded when you’re ordering them, maxing the price out at $3,999.
+However, since Apple’s doing it for you, it can get expensive quickly.
+We’d like to see Apple bring back the old generation’s user upgradability in the Mac Mini 2019, especially if the computer largely sticks to the same specs at purchase.

-This is more of an afterthought, but the Mac Mini 2018’s speaker is considered poor by some critics.
+This is more of an afterthought, but the Mac Mini 2018’s speaker is considered poor by some critics’ standard.

-Though a headphone jack is on hand so you can attach better speakers, it would be a welcome update to give the 2019 model a better speaker – or remove it entirely for an even smaller form factor.
+A headphone jack is on hand so you can attach better speakers, but it would be a welcome upgrade to give the 2019 model a better speaker – or remove it entirely for an even smaller form factor.